jesseCaramalis/jesseCaramalis/README.md

 Currently looking to bring my skill set and business acumen to a tech company with global reach.
 <br/>

 - 🔭 I’m currently working on <a href="https://github.com/jesseCaramalis/plateia">Plateia</a>, a fullstack MERN social media web app.

+- 👨‍💻 [**Checkout my new portfolio**](https://portfolio-react-jessecaramalis.vercel.app/), made with Next.js and Sanity CDN.

-- 🌱 I’m currently learning AWS and working towards my Cloud Practitioner certification
+- 🌱 I’m currently learning **Next.js, SQL, and working towards my AWS Cloud Practioner certification**

 - ❓ Ask me about anything related to MERN stack and related technologies